College of Humanities & Behavioral Sciences

-English majors can elect to pursue a concentration in Technical and Business Writing.
+English majors can elect to pursue a concentration in Professional and Technical Writing.
 The concentration is excellent preparation for a career in business or government as a writer, editor, publishing specialist, or trainer.
 It also is excellent preparation for graduate study, law school, work in journalism, and teaching.

 The Bureau of Labor Statistics (BLS) reports that in May 2012 the median annual salary for technical writers was $65,000.
 The BLS predicted a 15% growth in employment for technical writers, especially in web-based publishing, from 2012-2022.

 The Professional and Technical Writing concentration consists of four courses, and they count as the four elective English courses that are required for the major.
 Courses in the concentration hellp students to develop their ability to write clearly, concisely, and correctly; to address the needs of their audience; and to create various types of non-academic documents for both print and digital environments, such as proposals, grants, reports, brochures, instructions, website content, and blogs, to name a few.

 To fulfill the requirements of the concentration, students must take:

 - ENGL 306 - Professional Writing (Spring Sophomore or Fall Junior year)

 - ENGL 308 - Professional Writing Technologies (Sophomore or Junior year)